bozsahin/ccglab/README.md

 <b>Please read the rest of this document before you run the script.</b>

 This is Common Lisp code.
 If you already have an ANSI Common Lisp, it can work with it too.

+(GCL is ANSI but it does not come with CLOS.
+This is unfortunate because some dispatch macros for the Lisp reader needs methods, therefore not usable in GCL out of the box.)

 Latest release is shown in the 'release' tag of the repo.
 Use <code>(which-ccglab)</code> in your system to find out whether you've got the latest.